lleerandolph/buck-rmwc-draft/pages/about.md

 layout: about
 permalink: /about.html
 # include CollectionBuilder info at bottom
-credits: true
+#credits: true
 # featured-image value can be one objectid for a photo object in this collection, a relative path to an image in this project, or a full url to any image.
 If left blank, no featured image will appear at top of About page.
-about-featured-image: demo_031
+about-featured-image: buck007
 # set background-position for featured image, "center", "top", "bottom"
-position: bottom
+position: center
 # major heading to display over featured image
 heading: About the Collection
 # paragraph text below heading in featured image